bugsnag/bugsnag-android-gradle-plugin/README.md

 Gradle plugin to automatically upload ProGuard mapping files to Bugsnag.
 If you need more manual control, [see the API docs](https://bugsnag.com/docs/notifiers/android/proguard).

+[Bugsnag](https://bugsnag.com) for Android automatically detects crashes in your Android apps, collecting diagnostic information and immediately notifying your development team.

+[Create a free account](https://bugsnag.com) to start capturing exceptions from your applications.

 # Contents

 - [Getting Started](#getting-started)